OpenTechSchool/html-css-beginners/core/portfolio.md

 		</ul>
 	</nav>

 Here we have 3 new elements.
-First the nav tag.
-That's tag mean navigation and wrap up all the elements that are essential for the navigation in the website.
+First, the nav tag.
+That tag means navigation and wraps up all the elements that are essential for the navigation in the website.
-Ul is a type of list, unordered.
-In th list, has the world suggest, we keep elements that usually stay in a list and each element are wrap up in a li tag.
+Ul is a type of list--unordered.
+In an unordered list, as the word suggests, we have elements that usually stay in a list and each element is wrapped in a li tag.

-In style.CSS:
+In style.css:

 	nav {
 		width: 100%;